Argocyte/GuillBot/README.md

 To make a bot account token, go here: https://discordapp.com/developers/applications

 This bot uses RealmEyeSharp, a repository which I contributed to during the development of this bot.
 I couldn't have made it without the invaluable contribution of TheNorthJyde from his initial repository.

+I am no longer working on this bot or use it.